 1. Active Build

-• The active build is the currently selected version of an application that is deployed in the runtime environment.
+• The active build is the currently selected version of a project that is deployed in the runtime environment.
 It is the version that all process executions will reference when initiated.

 • Only one build can be active per environment at a time, ensuring clarity and stability.